chivalry/FMEasyAudit/README.md

 need to script those actions and make the appropriate calls to FMEasyAudit.

 **Who developed FMEasyAudit?**
-EasyAudit was developed by Tim Dietrich, a database consultant that develops custom databases using the FileMaker platform.
-The techniques that FMEasyAudit uses are based in large part on the work that Tim did on FMEasySync.
+EasyAudit was developed by [Tim Dietrich](http://timdietrich.me/), a database consultant that develops custom databases using the FileMaker platform.
+The techniques that FMEasyAudit uses are based in large part on the work that Tim did on [FMEasySync](http://fmeasysync.com/).

-Setup and Configuration
+<a name="setup"></a>Setup and Configuration
 -----------------------

 To configure your database for use with FMEasyAudit, follow these instructions.